Pandemic Influenza and Gender Imbalance: Mortality Selection before Births: Data

 \subsection{Proportion of Male Births}

-My main analysis uses a unique prefecture-month-level panel dataset on the male share at birth defined as the number of male live births per 100 live births.\footnote{The male share at birth can be simplified as $\textit{LB}_{boy}/(\textit{LB}_{boy}+\textit{LB}_{girl})$, whereas the sex ratio is defined as $\textit{LB}_{boy} / \textit{LB}_{girl}$, where $\textit{LB}_{boy}$ and $\textit{LB}_{girl}$ are the number of male and female live births, respectively.
-Thus, all the empirical results obtained by using the male share at birth are virtually identical to those from the sex ratio at birth.
-As the Trivers--Willard hypothesis focuses on the vulnerability of male fetuses, it is natural to use the male share at birth because it is apparently more useful than the sex ratio at birth, which can facilitate a more intuitive interpretation of the results.} I digitize the 1916--1922 editions of \textit{Nihonteikoku jink\=od\=otait\=okei} (Vital Statistics of Empire Japan, hereafter the VSEJ) to construct a dataset with the proportions of male births in 46 prefectures between January 1916 and December 1922.\footnote{I excluded Okinawa prefecture from the analyses because its vital statistics sometimes exhibit unnatural values in some cases \citep{Schneider:2018cx}.} Since these vital statistics have been recorded based on the comprehensive national registration system (\textit{koseki}), the data cover all births during the measured years.\footnote{Althosugh the quality of Japanese fetal death records that begun in 1900 was not high in the initial stage, the records became reliable around the 1920s \citep{Kawana:2007te, Ito1987}.
-See \citet{Drixler2016} for a more in-depth discussion on birth records in prewar Japan.} Online Appendices~\ref{sec:seca1} and \ref{sec:seca4} present the details of the vital statistics record, and the distribution of the male share at birth, respectively.
-Panel A of Table~\ref{tab:sum} lists the summary statistics of the proportion of male births.\footnote{I confirm the stationarity of my panel dataset.
-For the proportion of male births used in my analysis, several tests reject the null of unit root non-stationarity.
-See Online Appendix~\ref{sec:secb_ts}.}
+My main analysis uses a unique prefecture-month-level panel dataset on the male share at birth defined as the number of male births per 100 births.
+I digitize the 1916--1922 editions of \textit{Nihonteikoku jink\=od\=otait\=okei} (Vital Statistics of Empire Japan, hereafter the VSEJ) to construct a dataset with the proportions of male births in 46 prefectures between January 1916 and December 1922.
+Although I excluded Okinawa prefecture from the analyses because its vital statistics exhibit unnatural values in some cases \citep{Schneider:2018cx}, the data cover all births during the measured years because these vital statistics have been recorded based on the comprehensive national registration system (\textit{koseki}).
+Online Appendices~\ref{sec:seca1} and \ref{sec:seca4} present the details of the vital statistics record, and the distribution of the male share at birth, respectively.
+Panel A of Table~\ref{tab:sum} lists the summary statistics of the proportion of male births.
+For the proportion of male births used in my analysis, several tests reject the null of unit root non-stationarity (Online Appendix~\ref{sec:secb_ts}).